 THE ROLE OF THE MNA RETIREMENT COMMITTEE

 At the 2017 MNA House of Delegates, the Retirement Committee was voted into the MNA bylaws as an official structural unit.
 This new committee was created as the answer to a problem many retirees are facing – after a lifetime of active membership, what can they do to stay committed to MNA’s projects and goals now that they aren’t working full time?
-The Retirement Committee has three directives:
+The Retirement Committee has four directives:

 How to get involved